UPPER SCHOOL | GRADES 6-12

 There is a full-time guidance counselor for the Lower School and Middle School at Noble Academy.
 The counselor is available for one-on-one or small group counseling sessions.
 Please see the “Guidance” tab under the “Academics” menu for more information on our guidance program.

 Technology is integrated across many aspects of the Middle School curriculum to develop students’ word processing and presentation skills, to develop proficiency in accommodation tool usage.
 Specific technological apps are also used to help students with specific learning differences.
 Noble Academy Middle School students are required to have a Google Chromebook for use at school and for homework.

 Students in Middle School are eligible to participate in the five Middle School sports teams: cross country, soccer, flag football, volleyball, and basketball.
 Teams are open to athletes of any skill level and do not involve try-outs.
 Teams play against five other local private schools, and each sport includes a championship tournament.

 High School (Grades 9-12)

-Noble Academy’s High School College Prep program prepares students for a range of post-secondary education options by offering both standard high school courses in English, math, science, history, physical education, and foreign language (Spanish), but also a mini-period called Skill Building and a variety of electives and extracurricular activities.
+Noble Academy’s High School College Prep program prepares students for a range of post-secondary education options by offering both standard high school courses in English, math, science, history, physical education, and foreign language (Spanish), but also a mini-period called Seminar and a variety of electives and extracurricular activities.

 Seminar allows students to develop relationships with an advisor and small group of peers while learning strategies to improve their executive functioning skills such as organization, time management, and study skills.